cu/silicon/DESIGN.md

 cues inline, as text, than I am with keyboard shortcuts and clicking toolbar icons.

-## Minimal Distractions
+## Least Cognitive Load

-I use lots of software on a daily basis that tries to be everything to everyone and as a result, much of it gets in your way a lot.
-Probably more than you realize until you've stood back to look at it.
+I use lots of software on a daily basis that tries to be everything to everyone and as a result, cannot be customized for individual use cases.
+This slows you down more than you realize until you've stood back to look at it.
 Even small annoyances encountered frequently enough add up to significant cognitive load that has no return on investment.

 Prior to my iterations of this tool, all of my notes were kept in a self-hosted instance of Dokuwiki.
-As open source wiki systems go, it's easily at the top of the heap for being easy to set up and easy to use.
+As open source wiki systems go, it's easily at the top of the heap for being easy to set up and use.
 The main things that took me away from it were the lack of native support for Markdown and the editor UI.

 _The editor UI, you say?_ Yes.
 Eventually, day by day, it managed to drive me mad.
 You might think there's not much that can go wrong with a page that just